 - sprinkle kosher salt

-In large standing mixer, combine the yeast, sugar, and warm milk.
-Be careful to use warm milk, not hot.
+In large standing mixer, combine the yeast, powdered milk, sugar, and warm water.
+Be careful to use warm water, not hot.

 Mix with a rubber scraper and let sit for about 15 minutes to get the yeast working.
 Add the salt and canola oil and mix again.